 Kimber is an excellent mother.
 She is very calm, quiet and doting with her puppies, which definitely "rubs off" on them.
 Her puppies are always kept clean, warm and well-fed.
 Kimber is unexpectedly content to remain in the pen downstairs with her puppies, away from the rest of the family, for weeks.
 She is extremely protective of having them around the other dogs during the first three weeks, then slowly gets more tolerant as her puppies become mobile and able to meet the other dogs at the fence.
 By six weeks of age, Kimber will lounge outside with her puppies and will occasionally join games of chase, tug and keep away.

-One of the most remarkable things about Kimber as a mother, is she had two brown/white puppies with Jungklaus Markings in her AA Litter.
-These are tan markings dating back to one of the breed's founders, typically found on the muzzle/cheeks, eyebrows and around the anus.
-Since these markings are now so rare, it will be interesting to see if she produces more puppies with them.
+One of the most remarkable things about Kimber as a mother, is she has produced multiple puppies with Jungklaus Markings.
+These are rare tan markings dating back to one of the breed's founders, typically found on the muzzle/cheeks, eyebrows, legs and around the anus.
+They are the result of the Spaniel influence in the Breed.